RingComics/ultskylauncher/.junie/guidelines.md

 # Junie Guidelines

+## Code style

+- Always prioritise clean well readable maintainable code.
+- Use TypeScript strict settings based on the project configuration
+- Only suggest upgrading libraries when absolutely necessary

 ## Test Validation Process

+The tests consist of e2e tests and unit tests.
+These are defined as tasks in the IDE.

 When generating code with Junie, follow these validation steps to ensure quality and compatibility:

-1. After code generation is complete, automatically validate your code by running both unit tests and end-to-end tests:
+1. After code generation is complete, automatically validate your code by running both unit and e2e tasks in the IDE `test:unit` and `test:e2e`
+   If the tasks are not defined, just use the npm commands:
    ```bash
    npm run test:unit
    ```
    ```bash
    npm run test:e2e
    ```
-   These commands are also defined in the IDE itself so they can be used directly from the IDE.

 2. If any tests fail, take these corrective actions:
    - Carefully analyze the test failure messages to identify the root causes